brusMX/nginx-observability/README.md

     kubectl apply -f pre-server.yaml
     ```

-5. On your browser go to the external ip followed by the `/nginx_status` route
+5. Obtain one of the pods name that has been updated and on your browser go to <http://127.0.0.1:8080/stub_status>  to see the metrics.

 ## Sources